Decay of correlations and thermodynamic limit for the circular Riesz gas: Decay of correlations for the long-range Riesz gas

 \subsection{Control on derivatives}

-In Lemma \ref{lemma:elliptic} we have proved that the solution of (\ref{eq:equ 54}) has a fractional primitive of order $1-\frac{s}{2}$ in $L^p$ with $p=\frac{1}{1-s/2}$ provided $\psi_i$ decays fast enough.
-In the next lemma we control the decay of $\nabla\psi_i$ by the (global) decay of $\psi_i$.
-The proof is based on the distortion argument of Lemma \ref{lemma:illustrative} and the control (\ref{eq:fou}).
+The aim is now to control the global decay of $\nabla\psi_i$ with respect to the global decay of $\psi_i$.
+The proof relies on the distortion argument of Lemma \ref{lemma:illustrative}, the central task being to bound a variant of the commutator $\lL_\alpha \sM\lL_\alpha^{-1}-\sM$ from above.